 Marine Velvet Disease, also known as Velvet Disease or Coral Fish Disease, is a parasitic infection that affects saltwater fish.
 It’s caused by the dinoflagellate called Amyloodinium ocellatum, which attaches itself to a fish’s skin, gills, and their fins.

 The first signs of Marine Velvet Disease are usually a yellowish-gold dusting or velvet-like film on the fish’s skin.
-As the infection progresses, affected fish can become lethargic, lose their appetite, and display rapid breathing or gasping for air.
-In severe cases, Marine Velvet Disease can be fatal.
+As the infection progresses, affected fish can become lethargic, lose their appetite, and have rapid breathing or be gasping for air.
+In untreated cases, Marine Velvet Disease can be fatal.

 Symptoms of Marine Velvet Disease